brendonakay/brendonakay-hugo-papermod/content/ocaml.md

     appendFilePath: true # to append file path to Edit link
 ---

-# Trying out Ocaml
+# Trying out OCaml
-I read a post somewhere that said "Ocaml is Rust with garbage collection."
+I read a post somewhere that said "OCaml is Rust with garbage collection."
-And somewhere else someone related Ocaml to Go.
+And somewhere else someone related OCaml to Go.
 So, naturally I became interested.
 I've been learning Haskell for the last six months.
 It's been a journey because Haskell has so much to offer.
 Sometimes it's overwhelming.